syhem-MS/syhem-MS/README.md

 - 👋 Hi, I’m @Syhem-MS
-- 👀 I’m interested in data sciences
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning how to use the differnt algorithms of machine learning in different types of data bases

 <!---
 syhem-MS/syhem-MS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.